-However, credit is not the only thing home buyers should verify.
-They’ll need to get prequalified or preapproved by their lender, a process that verifies additional factors like income and debt in order to determine how much home the buyer can afford.
+Credit is not the only thing home buyers should verify.
+They’ll need to get prequalified or preapproved by their lender.

-For example, a Prequalified Approval, the first step in the new Power Buying Process™ from Rocket Mortgage® by Quicken Loans, verifies a home buyer’s credit score by pulling their three-digit FICO® Score and report.
-The lender will also ask for a verbal verification of income and assets in order to determine the debt-to-income ratio, which determines what monthly payment the buyer can afford.
+At Rocket Mortgage®, we offer Prequalified Approval, the first step in the new Power Buying Process.
+This gives borrowers a good idea of how much home a home buyer can afford.
+We verify a home buyer’s credit score by pulling their three-digit FICO® Score and report.
+We ask prospective borrowers for a verbal verification of income and assets and determine the debt-to-income ratio.

-Enter the Verified Approval1, the next step in the Power Buying Process, where a home buyer submits documentation of income and asset statements (typically W-2s, tax returns, bank statements and pay stubs) in order to get a Verified Approval Letter.
-This process can be completed within 24 hours.2
+To make an offer, though, prospective home buyers will need a Verified Approval1, the next step in the Power Buying Process, where a home buyer submits documentation of income and asset statements (typically W-2s, tax returns, bank statements and pay stubs) in order to get a Verified Approval Letter.
+This process can be completed within 24 hours.

-In essence, prospective home buyers should consider what a lender offers by means of an approval when shopping for a mortgage.
+In essence, prospective home buyers should consider what a lender offers by means of a preapproval when shopping for a mortgage.
 It could be the difference in locking in the best interest rate and monthly mortgage payment.

 Bow emphasizes that the shopping process really comes down to finding a company and mortgage banker you trust.
 You need a certain level of comfort and confidence in a company’s track record of customer service, he says.